ppy/osu-wiki/wiki/Finding_Metadata/en.md

  ![Song Setup Metadata](img/n1.png)

+> Reminder:
+>
+> In Song Setup, the Romanised Title field is only available to edit if the game
+> detects you have a song title that doesn't use A-Z characters.

 #### B : via the ``.osu`` file.

  ![Notepad Metadata](img/n2.png)

 > Reminder:
 >
-> In Song Setup, the Romanised Title field is only available to edit if the game
-> detects you have a non-English song title.
+> To enter the non-romanised version of the name of the artist and the song,
+> Create a field called ``TitleUnicode`` and ``ArtistUnicode``.